The "French Fade" Manicure Has Replaced French Tips — & It's Twice As Chic

 @estheticsbytmr Timeless french fade, great for weddings or every day!💕 #nails #gelnails #almondnails #frenchfadenails #ombrenails #gelextensions ♬ original sound - Lyrical🎶

-While TikTok seems smitten with the classic pink-and-white French fade for now, Ami believes that this is a nail art trend that lends itself well to experimenting with other colour combinations, too.
-“Pastel shades are perfect for spring and summer, and bolder or darker colours are great options for colder months,” Ami says.
+While TikTok seems smitten with the classic pink-and-white French fade for now, Streets believes that this is a nail art trend that lends itself well to experimenting with other colour combinations, too.
+“Pastel shades are perfect for spring and summer, and bolder or darker colours are great options for colder months,” Streets says.
 “Simply select your light to dark shades in complementary colourways.”

 @byaliciasthlm Testar almond, och mina naglar är färjade av bus 😭#fyp #nails #foryou #buildergel #nagelgiganten #naglarnacka #sthlm #nailinspo #foryoupage #beginner #fördig #naglarsthlm #almondshape ♬ original sound - !nayaa